Carlos Harvey

-Carlos Miguel Harvey Cesneros (born 3 February 2000) is a Panamaian professional footballer who plays as a defensive midfielder for USL Championship club Phoenix Rising FC and the Panama national team.
+Carlos Miguel Harvey Cesneros (born 3 February 2000) is a Panamaian professional footballer who plays as a defensive midfielder for Major League Soccer club Minnesota United FC and the Panama national team.

 Club career

 He joined LA Galaxy II on loan from Tauro F.C. in February 2019.
 On 26 June 2020, Harvey moved to the LA Galaxy first team.
 He joined LA Galaxy on a permanent basis on 17 February 2021.

 Harvey signed with Phoenix Rising FC on February 7, 2023.

+Harvey transferred to Major League Soccer club Minnesota United on 24 January 2024.

 International career

 Harvey participated at the 2018 CONCACAF U-20 Championship in November 2018.
 He made his senior international debut for Panama against United States on 27 January 2019 in a friendly match at the State Farm Stadium in Glendale, Arizona.